Big Agnes Q-Core SLX Insulated Review

 Our Analysis and Test Results

-The Q-Core SLX is an excellent balance of warmth, weight, comfort, and durability.
+The Big Agnes Q-Core SLX is an excellent balance of warmth, weight, comfort, and durability.
 It doesn't put all of its eggs in one basket; instead, this pad performs decently in all areas.
-While all of our testers enjoyed using the Q-Core SLX, it lacked the wow factor that typically associates itself with award winners.
+While all of our testers enjoyed using the Q-Core SLX, it lacked the wow factor that typically associates itself with award winners, but the strong performance throughout metrics does make it a strong contender.

-The Q-Core SLX is plush and nearly double the thickness of other inflatable pads.
+The Q-Core is plush and nearly double the thickness of other inflatable pads we tested.
 This thickness did come with one downside.
 While pads with tight baffles and narrow channels have almost eliminated the annoying bounce felt in early sleeping pads, the Q-Core SLX still has a bit of the annoying bounciness when shifting around.
-It is nothing compared to early inflatable sleeping pads, and a far cry from the dangerously bouncy inflatable mattresses your relatives pull out of the garage when you come to visit but, the bounce is present.
-The upside of the massive air volume contained in the Q-Core SLX is that we could barely feel the ground, even when kneeling on the pad.
+It is nothing compared to early inflatable sleeping pads and a far cry from the dangerously bouncy inflatable mattresses your relatives pull out of the garage when you come to visit but, the bounce is present.
+The upside of the massive air volume in the Q-Core is that we could barely feel the ground, even when kneeling on the pad.
+To further boost the versatility of this pad, there are six sizing options of varying width and length to match your specific needs.
+We tested the 20 x 72, which was right on the mark for our 6 foot 175-pound tester.

 Weight and Packed Size

-Our regular length (20x72) Q-Core SLX weighed in at 18.2 ounces.
-The claimed weight on the BA website was 16 ounces, which is a bit lighter than the story our scale told.
-We did measure the weight with a stuff sack and included patch kit, so perhaps their weights omit these items.
-Either way, the Q-Core SLX is fantastically light for how well it performs.
+Our regular length (20x72) Q-Core weighed in at 22.2 ounces, which is slightly heavier than previous versions of the same size, but that's about right on the mark, considering this version comes with a large pump sack.
+The claimed weight on the BA website was 18 ounces, which is a bit lighter than the story our scale told, but perhaps they measure without the pump sack, repair kit, and stuff sack.
+That said, the Q-Core is a decent weight for how well it performs.

 What kind of gear testers would we be if we didn't spend a few nights shivering, just to test the limits of each sleeping pad!?
 If you're expecting frosty nights, either supplement this pad with your old clapped out Z-Rest or pick a pad with a beefier R-value.
-We spent an absolutely frigid and windy night out around Humphreys Peak in Arizona.
-This was enough to know the limits of the Q-Core SLX lie right around 30 degrees Fahrenheit below, which our bones started to ache with cold.
+We spent a frigid and windy night out around Humphreys Peak in Arizona.
+This was enough to know the limits of the Q-Core SLX lie right around 30-32 degrees Fahrenheit below that our bones started to ache with cold.
 It's also important to note that on that night, we had a 30 degree Western Mountaineering sleeping bag that doesn't handle frigid nights well either.
 A beefier sleeping bag or warm pad might have done the trick.

 Ease of Inflation

-During the previous cycle of testing with the same model, we managed to pop the lamination on the inside of one baffle.
-This didn't result in any air leakage, and we were still able to use the pad.
-We also accept some of the responsibility as we were pumping the pad up to use as a floaty… Other than this event, we haven't experienced any adverse events or leakage.
+During the previous testing cycle with the same model, we managed to pop the lamination on the inside of one baffle; this didn't result in any air leakage, and we were still able to use the pad.
+We also accept some of the responsibility as we were pumping the pad up to use as a floaty.
+Other than this event, we haven't experienced any adverse events or leakage even after testing multiple versions of this pad.
 After having this pad inflated in our house for several days, it had barely lost any air and was still firm.
 We've found that most pads lose some air, especially if left inflated for days.
+That said, even on the Big Agnes website, multiple people reported having issues with this pad holding air through the night.

 The Q-Core SLX is an excellent sleeping pad.
 While the regular size may be a bit narrow for some, there are plenty of sizing options to accommodate wider shoulders.
-The weight, comfort, and warmth are all on point, but the overall package lags behind some of the ultralight yet high performing offerings on the market currently.
+The weight, comfort, and warmth are all on point, but the overall package does lag behind some of the ultralights yet high performing offerings on the market currently.

 — Brian Martin